najarramsada/ghost-on-github/ReadMe.md

     volumes:
       ghost:

+### Edit your blog locally

+Go to your web browser and open a link `http://<docker host IP>:<your custom port>/` (e.g. http://192.168.1.14:8880/).
+Go to `http://<docker host IP>:<your custom port>/admin` to create your account and edit the blog to your liking.
+This is also the address for you to write a new post.

 ### To publish the Ghost blog on your github pages.

 Go to https://github.com/ and create a new repository.
 Copy the HTTPS URL of your repository, e.g. `https://github.com/najarramsada/ghost-on-github.git`